 Duration: 2 hours.

-Option #2: Another fun option would be to skip lunch and take Santa Fe’s #1 Food Tour with Wander New Mexico.
+Option #2: Another fun option would be to skip lunch and take Santa Fe’s #1 Food Tour with Food Tour New Mexico.
 Taste the delicious creations of foods with wines or spirits of a small group of top local Chefs.
 Eat and drink your way through the creative Railyard District, or Plaza area, or Canyon Road.
-Use the promo code mentioned in this link to get $10 off your tour.
+Use the promo code mentioned in this link to get a special discount off your tour.

 Day 2 Art World Afternoon.